godotengine/godot-docs/classes/class_tilemap.rst

 |void| **set_layer_enabled**\ (\ layer\: :ref:`int<class_int>`, enabled\: :ref:`bool<class_bool>`\ )

 Enables or disables the layer ``layer``.
-A disabled layer is not processed at all (no rendering, no physics, etc...).
+A disabled layer is not processed at all (no rendering, no physics, etc.).

 If ``layer`` is negative, the layers are accessed from the last one.